-The Open Music Crafting Tinker Group Creates The Robot House Music Orchestra
+The Open Music-Worshop-Group Creates The Robot House Music Orchestra

 Participants build and experiment with a simple, modular and fully analog sounding robots.
 The basic circuit generates interlinked sound output and has a completely modular, voltage-controlled architecture.
 It will produce single-voiced drones or can be combined with other modules to create complex soundscapes.